Coordination in distributed networks via coded actions with application to power control: Expected payoff optimization

-From the results derived in Section \ref{sec:information-constraints}, the determination of the largest average payoff requires solving the following optimization problem, with $\ell \in \{\mathrm{I},\mathrm{II} \}$:
+From the results of Section \ref{sec:information-constraints}, the determination of the largest average payoff requires solving the following optimization problem, with $\ell \in \{\mathrm{I},\mathrm{II} \}$:

-where in case I $\Phi^{\mathrm{I}}(\dot)$ is defined in \eqref{eq:def-Phi-I} while in case II
+where in case I $\Phi^{\mathrm{I}}(\cdot)$ is defined in \eqref{eq:def-Phi-I} while in case II

-A first aspect of the optimization problem to consider is its potential convexity~\cite{Boyd2004}.
-Note that the objective function to be minimized is linear in $Q$.
-In addition, the constraints $(c)$, $(d)$, $(e)$, and $(f)$ restrict the domain to a convex subset of the unit simplex.
+We start by addressing the potential convexity of the optimization problem~\cite{Boyd2004}.
+The objective function to minimize is linear in $Q$ and the constraints $(c)$, $(d)$, $(e)$, and $(f)$ restrict the domain to a convex subset of the unit simplex.
 Therefore, it suffices to show that the domain resulting from the additional constraint $(g)$ is convex for the optimization problem to be convex.
-In case I, for which the set $\mc{U}$ reduces to a singleton, \tc{black}{the following lemma proves} that $\Phi^{\mathrm{I}}$ is a convex function of $Q$, which implies that the additional constraint $(g)$ defines a convex domain. \tc{black}{ \begin{lem} The function $\Phi^{\mathrm{I}}$ is strictly convex over the set of distributions $Q \in \Delta(\mc{X}_0 \times \mc{X}_1 \times \mc{X}_2 \times \mc{Y})$ that verify and $\forall \, (x_0,x_1,x_2,y) \in (\mc{X}_0 \times \mc{X}_1 \times \mc{X}_2 \times \mc{Y})$: with $\rho_0$ and $\Gamma$ fixed. \end{lem} \begin{proof} See Appendix~\ref{sec:proof-lemma-refl}. \end{proof} }

-In case II, we have not proved that $\Phi^{\mathrm{II}}$ is a convex function but, by using a time-sharing argument, it is always possible to make the domain convex.
+In case I, for which the set $\mc{U}$ reduces to a singleton, \tc{black}{the following lemma proves} that $\Phi^{\mathrm{I}}$ is a convex function of $Q$, which implies that the additional constraint $(g)$ defines a convex domain. \begin{lem} The function $\Phi^{\mathrm{I}}$ is strictly convex over the set of distributions $Q \in \Delta(\calX \times \mc{Y})$ with marginal $\rho_0\in\Delta(\calX_0)$ that factorize as with $\rho_0$ and $\Gamma$ fixed. \end{lem} \begin{proof} See Appendix~\ref{sec:proof-lemma-refl}. \end{proof} For case II, we have not proved that $\Phi^{\mathrm{II}}$ is a convex function but, by using a time-sharing argument, it is always possible to make the domain convex.
 In the remaining of the paper, we assume this convexification is always performed, so that the optimization problem is again convex.

-A second aspect to consider is whether Slater's condition holds, so that the \ac{KKT} conditions become necessary conditions for optimality.
+We then investigate whether Slater's condition holds, so that the \ac{KKT} conditions become necessary conditions for optimality.
 Since the problem is convex, the \ac{KKT} conditions would also be sufficient.

 \begin{prop} Slater's condition holds in cases I and II for irreducible channel transition probabilities \idest such that $\forall (x_0,x_1,x_2,y) \in \mc{X}_0 \times \mc{X}_1 \times \mc{X}_2 \times \mc{Y}, \Gamma(y|x_0,x_1,x_2) >0$. \end{prop}